docdyhr/ansible-keyring/README.md

 chmod +x get_pass.py
 ```

-Test of pipe func with get_pass scripts:
+In order to test the get_pass.sh or get_pass.py scripts, uncomment the respective lines in playbook_pipe.yml

 ```cli
 ansible-playbook playbook_pipe.yml
 ```

-Afterwards you use this with 'ansible_become_pass' in an inventory / host file or any other yaml file like this:
+Use 'ansible_become_pass' in an inventory / host file or any other yaml file like this:

 ```yaml
 ansible_become_pass="{{ lookup('pipe', './get_pass.py') }}"